pfunks/TCTest/test_faq.md

 - Item 2
 - Item 3

-For more advanced formatting, a third-party guide describing the common markdown formatting syntax can be found <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">here</a>.
+For more advanced formatting, a guide describing the common markdown formatting syntax can be found here: <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet">Markdown Cheatsheet</a>

 ## If posting in a language other than English, how will I get recognized?